Gameplay

 T skill usage is an integral part of pally’s kit in T4, it serves 3 purposes:

-An extra damage buff that stacks with everything else already listed, this is a +10% damage buff on a relatively long cooldown compared to the rest of the kit (base 60s, around 30s with 1800 swift, Magick Stream and Luminary stacked up as well as the Leap Tree CDR node Release Potential)
+An extra damage buff that stacks with everything else already listed, this is a +10% damage buff on a relatively long cooldown compared to the rest of the kit (base 60s, around 30s with 1800 swift, Magick Stream and Luminary stacked up as well as the Leap Tree CDR node Release Potential).

 It’s the only way to buff Hyper Awakening damage making it important to sync up with your dps to enhance their Hyper Awakening.

-Specific to Paladin, Divine Justice is also responsible for a big chunk of meter generation due to the Leap Tree Upgrade Node Righteous Light, it provides a selfbuff granting 1/2/3% meter every second for 6 seconds upon casting T Skill, more importantly, the meter provided by this node actually works during Holy Aura, so it serves to extend aura when you have it up during aura or to generate around 20% meter in one skill when you don’t have your aura running.
+Specific to Paladin, Divine Justice is also responsible for a big chunk of meter generation due to the Leap Tree Upgrade Node Righteous Light, it provides a self buff granting 1/2/3% meter every second for 6 seconds upon casting T Skill, more importantly, the meter provided by this node actually works during Holy Aura, so it serves to extend aura when you have it up during aura or to generate around 20% meter in one skill when you don’t have your aura running.
 Get your Quick Recharges out because you want to cast this skill as often as possible.